yurushao/droid_injectso/README.md

 # droid-injectso

-A shared libraries injection tool of Android.
+A shared libraries injection tool and ELF hook engine of Android.

 Please compile them with <code>android-ndk-r8e</code>, or you may need to rewrite <code>Android.mk</code>.

 Has been tested on Android 2.2, 2.3 and 4.1.

+Special thanks to the author of <code>libinject</code> http://bbs.pediy.com/showthread.php?t=141355

 ### Compilation